Please enter your name, email and zip code below to sign up!

 Jhoana Hirasuna is the Executive Director of Foothill Unity Center Inc, a non-profit serving low-income families and individuals.
 Her 20+ year career includes six and a half years with the Salvation Army Pasadena and 12 years with Pacific Clinics Passageways, working with people experiencing homelessness, mental illness, and substance abuse.
 She holds a B.A. from CSU Fullerton and an MSW from Arizona State University.

-Ms. Elizabeth Kronbeck
+Ms. Elizabeth Kronbeck (Committee Chair)

 Beth is the chair of the Social Sciences division at Glendale Community College.
 Additionally, she is a tenured professor, served on the Curriculum & Instruction Committee, served on the Academic Senate, Program Review Committee, and as the Faculty Coordinator of Accreditation and Planning.
 She has a MA in History from CSULA, a MA in American Studies from CSUF and a BA in English from UCLA.